BirdeeHub/tomlua/README.md

 Implemented in C

+This is not intended to replace packages like [toml_edit](https://github.com/nvim-neorocks/toml-edit.lua), which are slower but better for editing existing files.

+It will not be handling and re-emitting comments, and it will not re-output in the same format as the ingested file.

+If you wish to edit existing toml, you should do that using a package more suited for that.

+This is instead intended for hot-path parsing of toml files.

 ---

 build with make and add the tomlua.so to your LUA_CPATH (or package.cpath at runtime) or install via luarocks